cogentcore/cogent/README.md

 # TODO

+* appchooser icon not updating
+* etable toolbar where relevant

 * lineno too conservative in not rendering bottom
 * don't render top text, lineno if out of range
 * always display cursor when typing!
-* inline completer spell check not working
 * drag-n-drop tableview
-* OpenAll, CloseAll not working.
+* OpenAll, CloseAll not working. -- always using cached opendir value!

 * color highlighting for diff output in commandshell!
+* outbuf use textview markup in addition to link formatting and other formatting.  tried but failed

 * more helpers for URI api
 * filter function for chooser for URI case